 - Hand injuries

 Determining the amount of weekly compensation, you are entitled to receive is often confusing and complicated.
 Insurance companies often miscalculate employees’ weekly benefit amount.
 In some instances, insurance companies are very slow to approve or refuse to approve medical treatment.

 Representing Injured Workers

-The Law Office of John A. Hedrick, PLLC represents injured workers throughout North Carolina.
-Mr. Hedrick practices workers’ compensation law exclusively and limits his practice to representing injured workers.
+The Law Office of John A. Hedrick, PLLC represents injured workers in Raleigh and throughout North Carolina.
+Mr. Hedrick practices workers’ compensation law exclusively and confines his practice to representing injured workers.
 Mr. Hedrick limits the size of his practice so that he can provide each of his clients with the attention they deserve.

 North Carolina workers’ compensation law is complicated.
 However, you have many valuable rights.
-If you have questions about your right to temporary total disability compensation, payment for medical treatment or compensation for permanent impairment, please contact the Law Office of John A. Hedrick, PLLC.
-You may contact us by telephone at 919-977-0804, email us at firstname.lastname@example.org or complete our Free Claim Evaluation form.
+If you have questions about your right to temporary total disability compensation, payment for medical treatment or compensation for permanent impairment, please contact the Law Office of John A. Hedrick, PLLC in Raleigh.
+You may contact us by telephone at 919-977-0804, email us, or complete our Free Claim Evaluation form.